rockysx27/airline-tycoon-hd-patcher/README.md

 6. The game will close automatically after ~20 seconds **or you can exit manually**.

 ## ✅ Compatibility
-Works with Airline Tycoon Deluxe versions 1.2 through 1.8.
+Works with Airline Tycoon Deluxe

 ## 💬 Notes
 - Make sure no antivirus interferes with the patcher.